• Skip to primary navigation

 Vinaigrette

-1. In a measuring cup or mixing bowl combine olive oil, red wine vinegar, sugar, salt, and pepper.
-Whisk (affiliate link) to combine.
+1. In a measuring cup or mixing bowl, combine olive oil, red wine vinegar, sugar, salt, and pepper.
+Whisk to combine.
 Set aside.

 Salad

-1. Wash cabbage head and remove outer leaves.
+1. Wash the cabbage head and remove the outer leaves.

 2. Cut the cabbage into quarters and remove the white core.

-3. Shred the cabbage with a food processor (affiliate link).
-Use the largest size shredding blade.
-Alternatively, slice the quarters into very thin strips, (⅛").
+3. Shred the cabbage with a food processor, using the largest shredding blade.
+Alternatively, slice the quarters into very thin strips (⅛").

 4. Place shredded cabbage in a mixing bowl.